 In the model there are two types of individuals, high and low.
-High types have a sufficiently high probability of receiving a job offer such that search is always worthwhile if an individual is certain of being a high type.
-Low types have a sufficiently low probability of success such that it is never worthwhile to search.
-The model builds on a single intuitive generalization of the standard model: instead of having perfect self-knowledge, individuals do not know their own type with certainty.
+High types have a sufficiently high probability of receiving a job offer that it would always be worthwhile to search, provided an individual were certain of being a high type.
+Low types have a sufficiently low probability of success that it is never worthwhile to search, given certainty of being a low type.
+The model builds on a single intuitive generalization of the standard model: instead of having full information, individuals do not know their type with certainty, i.e., they are uncertain about their relative ability in the search process.
 As a result, search decisions are based on a subjective probability of success, which arises from the searcher's subjective beliefs about her type.
-Individuals update their beliefs about their type rationally based on successful or unsuccessful search outcomes.
+Individuals update their beliefs about their types rationally, based on previous search outcomes.
 We show that for a given prior there is a unique cumulative unemployment duration after which it is rational for an individual to stop search, even if she is a high type, because subjective beliefs have converged sufficiently towards certainty of being a low type.
-This gives rise to endogenous, rational inactivity or discouragement after sufficient duration of unemployment.1
+This gives rise to endogenous, rational inactivity or discouragement after sufficient duration of unemployment.